Benjamin-Dobell/steam-redeem/README.md

-# (Chrome) Steam Redeem
+# Steam Redeem

 This Chrome extension detects Steam keys in a web-page and injects a 'Redeem' button so you can quickly redeem/activate Steam keys in your browser.
-If you have a page with several Steam keys visible, pressing the Steam logo next to your toolbar will automatically bulk redeem all keys visible on the page.
+If you have a page with several Steam keys visible, pressing the Steam Redeem logo next to your address bar will automatically bulk redeem all keys visible on the page.

 ## Work in Progress